censorship-no-archive/ceno1/doc/errorConditions.md

 If no configuration file (`config/client.json`) exists, the user should be prompted to enter values for each required field.
-A default configuration structure should be hardcoded in the client (`src/client.go`) to require fewer editions by the user.
+A default configuration structure should be hardcoded in the client (`client.go`) to require fewer editions by the user.
 When configuration information has been supplied, the values should be written to `config/client.json`.

 ### Malformed request URL